-POH is a genetic disorder of heterotopic ossification (extra bone formation) that is characterized by bone formation within the skin during childhood followed by progressive heterotopic ossification of skin, subcutaneous fat, deep connective tissues, and skeletal muscle at sporadic locations throughout the body during life.
-POH is a very rare human condition, and as of June 2001 fewer than 50 people have been identified worldwide.
-However, our recent studies indicate that POH may be more closely related to several other genetic disorders than previously recognized, forming the extreme end of a spectrum of clinically distinct but genetically related conditions.
+POH is a genetic disorder of heterotopic ossification (extra bone formation) that is characterized by bone formation within the skin during childhood followed by progressive heterotopic ossification of skin, subcutaneous fat, deep connective tissues, and skeletal muscle at sporadic locations throughout the body.
+POH is a very rare human condition, with fewer than 50 people identified worldwide.
+Our recent studies that identified a mutated gene in many POH patients have indicated that classic features of POH form the extreme end of a spectrum of genetically related conditions.